LewieJ08/toka_fitness/README.md

 # ToKa Fitness 🏋️

-**ToKa Fitness** is a fictional fitness tracking web application built as part of my T Level in Digital Production, Design, and Development.
+**ToKa Fitness** is a fictional fitness tracking web application built as part of my preparation for my T Level Digital, OSP.
 The purpose of this project is to simulate a real-world software solution for a client in the health and fitness industry.

 ---